peterluo/LearningPythonDiary/README.md

 LearningPythonDiary
 ===================

-Learning this language in last 2 weeks.And I will write diary every day!
+Learning this language in next 2 weeks.And I will write diary every day!